-The Americans in Wartime Museum will particularly focus on educating our youngest visitors about how the courage and sacrifice of millions of Americans have made their own lives possible.
-Through interactive exhibits and hands-on activities, the Museum will provide an optimal environment for children and student groups.
-The Museum’s educational programs will include tours, vehicle demonstrations, ship and aircraft simulators, reenactments and other living history activities.
+The Americans in Wartime Experience will focus on educating young visitors about how the courage and sacrifice of millions of Americans have made their own lives possible.
+Through interactive exhibits and hands-on activities, the Experience will provide an immersive environment for children and student groups.
+Our educational programs will include tours, vehicle demonstrations, ship and aircraft simulators, reenactments and other living history activities.

 - Expertise in history scholarship and use of digital media to preserve and present history

 - Joint appointments of prominent military historians